-In [7], the first author developed a powerful localization-completion method which allowed him to prove that $SK_1(n, R, I)$ is nilpotent, and, more generally, $K_1(n, R, I)$ is nilpotent-by-abelian, whenever the Bass-Serre dimension $\delta(R)$ of the ground ring R is finite.
-In [19], [20] one can find a slightly less technical description of localisation-completion and its detailed comparison with other localisation methods.
+In [7], the first author developed a localization-completion method which allowed him to prove that $SK_1(n, R, I)$ is nilpotent, and, more generally, $K_1(n, R, I)$ is nilpotent by abelian, whenever the Bass-Serre dimension $\delta(R)$ of the ground ring R is finite.
+In [18,19] one can find a slightly less technical description of localization-completion and its detailed comparison with other localization methods.

-In [18] and [19] the second and the third authors addressed extensions of these results to unitary groups over form rings and to Chevalley groups over commutative rings.
-However, in [18] and [19] we succeeded only in establishing analogues of the results of [7] in the absolute case.
+In [17,18] the authors addressed extensions of these results to unitary groups over form rings and to Chevalley groups over commutative rings.
+However, in [17,18] we succeeded only in establishing analogues of the results of [7] in the absolute case.